DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Method

-to produce dense features suitable for in-context dense prediction tasks framed as nearest-neighbor retrieval.
-Given a set of support images (i.e., training images) with semantic segmentation annotations and a query image (i.e., test image), we aim to ensure that patch-wise features extracted from the query image are highly similar (e.g., high cosine similarity) to those from support patches depicting the same object category, while being dissimilar to features of different objects.
+Our goal is to fine-tune a pretrained vision encoder, typically a ViT \cite{dosovitskiy2020image}, to produce dense features suitable for in-context dense prediction tasks framed as nearest-neighbor retrieval.
+Given a set of support images (i.e., training images) with semantic segmentation annotations and a query image (i.e., test image), we aim to ensure that patch-wise features extracted from the query image are highly similar (e.g., high cosine similarity) to support patches of the same object category, while being dissimilar to features of different objects.

 To achieve this, we propose an unsupervised post-training approach (\cref{fig:pretraining method}) that fine-tunes the encoder on dense nearest-neighbor retrieval tasks automatically generated from unlabeled data.
-By training on pseudo-tasks simulating real-world scenarios, the encoder learns robust features transferable to real in-context tasks.
+Training on pseudo-tasks that simulate real scenarios, the encoder learns robust features transferable to real in-context tasks.

-In the following sections, we first detail our dense in-context post-training approach \cref{sec:pretraining_objective} and then describe the automatic process for constructing dense in-context tasks \cref{sec:task_construction}, including the pseudo-labeling of class-agnostic segments and the selection of support examples.
+In the following sections, we first detail our dense in-context post-training approach (\cref{sec:pretraining_objective}) and then describe the automatic process for constructing dense in-context tasks (\cref{sec:task_construction}), including the pseudo-labeling of class-agnostic segments and the selection of support examples.

-\subsection{Dense In-Context training}
+\subsection{Dense In-Context Training}

 During training, we sample an in-context task $\mathcal{T}$ from dataset $\mathcal{D}$.
 Each task $\mathcal{T}$ consists of $K$ support examples $\mathcal{S} = \{(X_{s_i}, Y_{s_i})\}_{i=1}^{K}$ and one query example $(X_q, Y_q)$, where $X_q$ and $X_{s_i}$ are images, and $Y_q$ and $Y_{s_i}$ are their one-hot semantic segmentation pseudo-labels.
 Among the $K$ support examples, one is a ``positive" example sharing pseudo-classes with the query, while the remaining $K-1$ are ``distractor" examples unlikely to share any pseudo-class.
 Since our method is unsupervised, these tasks and pseudo-labels are automatically constructed (see \cref{sec:task_construction}).